-This is the single most important point on this list.
+This is the single most important point on this client expectation list.
 Why?
 Because how we present information is always subject to interpretation and people absorb it in all sorts of different ways.
 Some contextually from a situation, others verbally.
 Some need it drawn out on a whiteboard and others need to take their time with a cup of coffee and an email.

 To add to the complexity, once you’ve picked your communication of choice, you now have to deal with how the recipient internalizes it.
 We all have filters that only let in the information we need or worse what we want to hear.
 We then impose a perception of the situation based on our own experiences which naturally develops a bias.
 To complicate things further, this changes daily depending on our moods or level of distraction.

 In order to eliminate that grey area of understanding, deploy a combination (I’d even recommend using all) forms of communication and deliver it in the simplest way possible.
 Be a broken record.
-It might seem annoying, but it’s the bridge between expectations and assumptions, which we’ll touch on next.
+It might seem annoying, but it’s the bridge between client expectations and assumptions, which we’ll touch on next.

 You may think that after you have communicated everything clearly it ends there.
 You are wrong.
 The minute you assume everything is fine, you’re in trouble.

 Most people (clients included) are really bad at articulating exactly what it is they want or need.
 So you’ve got to work doubly hard to extract all meaning and get to the marrow of what they’re actually asking for.
 Otherwise, they’ll assume you know and will be disappointed when you don’t deliver.

 If there’s any doubt or if something can be interpreted in a number of ways, follow up and get a concrete answer.
 Never read between the lines.